intergiro/developer-portal/docs/merchant/customer/create-app-login.md

-# Create Page Login
+# Create App Login
-To give access to the [`Customer Page`](../customer-page.html#customer-page) to the contact, you can send them a single use login Link via email.
+To give access to the [`Customer App`](./app) to the contact, you can send them a single use login Link via email.
 For this feature to be available, a constant email has to be set.
 #### Request
-To create such a login link send the following request to the customer page login.
+To create such a login link send the following request to the customer app login.
 A request to this endpoint can either be made with a `"private"` authorization key or with the `"customer"` authorization key.
 With the `"customer"` authorization key you have to specify `"me"` as the customer id, for `"private"` authorization specify the customer id.
 ```{1}
 POST /customer/<customerId>/link